martin-olivier/dylib/README.md

 `g++ -std=c++11 -shared myLib.cpp -o myLib.so`

-Lets try to access the functions of our dynamic lib at runtime with this main :
+Lets try to access the functions of our dynamic lib at runtime with this code :
 ```c++
 // main.cpp